acquia/blt/README.md

 # Support and contribution

-BLT is provided as an open source tool in the hope that it will enabled developers to easily generate new Drupal projects that conform to Acquia Professional Services' best practices.
+BLT is provided as an open source tool in the hope that it will enable developers to easily generate new Drupal projects that conform to Acquia Professional Services' best practices.

 Please feel free to contribute to the project or file issues via the GitHub issue queue.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines and instructions.